Here’s where all the information on the internet is stored:

 And, when your followers see that image on their News Feed, they’re accessing that data center to get it.

 You access a website through your browser.
 All the information you can see on it is actually stored in a data center somewhere in the world.

 The web server is a piece of hardware or software responsible for storing and delivering your device’s content.

-The Role of a Web Server in Internet Data Storage
+What Is the Role of a Web Server in Internet Data Storage?

 Servers are computers that provide some kind of service (hence the name “server”).

 On the other hand, your device acts as a client.
 It requests a service from the server.